 Jud Barber, M.D.

-Dr. Barber is Chair of the Sedation Committee and is involved in our ED Improvement Committee.
+Dr. Barber is a Professor and Chair of the Hospital Sedation Committee.
+He is involved in our ED Improvement Committee.

 David Bernard, M.D.

-Dr. Bernard's primary area of interest is child abuse medicine, but he is also involved in the areas of medical trauma, and airway issues.
-He chairs the Clinical Outcomes Committee for Children's of Alabama.
+Dr. Bernard is a Professor whose primary area of interest is child abuse medicine.
+He is also involved in the areas of medical trauma, and airway management issues.
+He is Chair of the Clinical Outcomes Committee for Children's of Alabama.

 Terri Coco, M.D.

-Dr. Coco is the Medical Director for both the After Hours Clinic and the PALS Course.
+Dr. Coco is an Associate Professor and the Medical Director for both the After Hours Clinic and the PALS Course.
+She also serves as the Assistant Fellowship Director for Pediatric Emergency Medicine.
 Her area of interest is injury prevention.

 Valerie Davis, M.D.

-Dr. Davis has an interest in research activities at the fellowship level.
+Dr. Davis is an Assistant Professor whose primary interest is Asthma along with research activities at the fellowship level.

 Nicole Jones, M.D.